borhenDH/Fantasy-premier-league-Data-Analysis-and-Visualisation/README.md

 - Analysis of player statistics, including goals scored, assists, clean sheets, and more.
 - Visualizations to highlight player trends and team performance.
-- Tools for comparing and selecting players based on data.
-- Recommendations for captaincy picks, transfers, and team composition.
+- Recommendations for transfers and team composition.

 ## Getting Started